Gallagator/Mu0_Arm_Assembler/README.md

 The executable will be in /target/release

 RUN:

+Linux:

+navigate to the directory that the executable is installed with "cd [directory]"

-Linux: "./mu0_arm_assembler test.s out.txt"
+run: "./mu0_arm_assembler test.s out.txt"

+where test.s is the assembly file and out.txt is the destination file for the assembly output.

 Windows:

-1 (reccomended)
+1 (recomended)
   Install a linux subsystem.
 I reccomend the ubuntu one from the microsoft store.
-  I reccomend you use this guide.
+  I suggest you use this guide: https://itsfoss.com/install-bash-on-windows/ Follow the linus guide.

 2
   Alternatively Open the CMD
   Navigate to the directory that the executable is in using "cd [directory]"